Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Install the latest version from the main branch
 #install-main-branch: false

+## Upgrade aider to the latest version from PyPI
+#upgrade: false

 ## Apply the changes from the given file instead of running the chat (debug)
 #apply: